 While the cooperation of every department is needed to see through your Digital Transformation strategy, due to emerging technologies such as Cloud Infrastructure, IT has the potential to be the cornerstone of your business success.

-The reason is because Cloud Infrastructure offers flexible and scalable resource usage that helps your business successfully manage its data-intensive workloads and high traffic volume across every level of the enterprise in a more optimal fashion than on premise environments.
+The reason is that Cloud Infrastructure offers flexible and scalable resource usage that helps your business successfully manage its data-intensive workloads and high traffic volume across every level of the enterprise in a more optimal fashion than on-premise environments.

 - Short- and Long-term Cost Reductions